jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-20-vertical-slice-architecture-is-it-incompatible-with-clean-architecture.md

 <br /><br />
 But on the other [hand], ... **it's easier to new delevopers [to] understand the project and the components... they are not so afraid of changing something**... the projects have less bugs and are easier to find and fix it.

+...
+The indirections in projects employing the Clean Architecture will confuse programmers who do not _yet_ understand the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle). :smile:

 ----------

 ## Steven van Deursen's enlightening articles!